 Late policy: Assignment due dates and times are listed on the schedule.
 All deadlines are sharp and the submission site will be closed at the specified time.
-Early requests for extensions will be considered only in extenuating circumstances.
-No more than one extension will be granted per student.
+Requests for extensions will be considered in extenuating circumstances.

-Students are responsible for submitting all assignments.
-A student who fails to submit at least one of the assignments will receive the grade F for the entire class.520
+Students are responsible for submitting all assignments to receive a passing grade for the entire class.520

 (subject to change; check regularly)

 Due: Sat Sep 26, 2020, 9:00PM EDT